 Let me put it like this.
 It has been a while since summer arrived.
 Roads have all opened and sun has been shining bright.
 Snow has all started to melt and is feeding its water to the numerous water streams, also called “nallahs”.
 Now since it is July, Monsoon too has joined the party and is contributing in form of all the rain.
 Get the idea?
 Yes, you will have to be prepared for a lot of all those water crossings you have heard about.
 Some of these will be easy but some deep enough to swallow an entire bus.

 Jokes apart but yes, a trip to Ladakh in July means that you will have to cross several of these water streams on the way; and must be prepared accordingly.
 These small rivulets will be present on not only on Srinagar – Leh and Manali – Leh highways; but also on the internal roads in Ladakh.
 If you were on a motorcycle trip, then you need to keep this in mind while you pack your bags and decide which shoes to bring.
 Rubber Sandals that can cover your entire feet can be a good replacement to make sure that you do not end up wetting your shoes at every water crossing.
+When at a crossing, take off your shoes, put on the rubber sandals, cross it and put your shoes back on.
+This way you do not get your shoes wet and keep your feet covered while crossing a stream.

 If you were traveling by car, then make sure you are bringing the one with good ground clearance.
 Crossing these water streams and slush areas would be tough if your car did not have good GC.